 Recent studies now show that what used to be just hearsay about the health benefits of wheatgrass is true.
 Wheatgrass is an excellent source of chlorophyll, enzymes, amino acids, iron, calcium, magnesium, Vitamins A, C, E and other vitamins and minerals.

 The body uses chlorophyll for several vital processes.
 It helps cleanse the body of toxins and heavy metal, boost energy and—having the same composition as hemoglobin—also strengthens the blood.

-Being loaded with folate and Vitamin C (higher than what oranges have), it aids in oxygenating the body thus, reducing fatigue, treating anemia and boosting the immune system.
-The antioxidants and enzymes (such as Superoxide Disumates) contained in wheatgrass can help remove free radicals in the body, encourage an alkaline environment in the body and promote a healthy liver and colon.
+Being loaded with folate and Vitamin C (higher than what oranges have), it aids in oxygenating the body thus, may help reducing fatigue and boosting the immune system.
+The antioxidants and enzymes (such as Superoxide Disumates) contained in wheatgrass can help or may reduce free radicals in the body.

 You should look into adding wheatgrass into your diet if you want to increase your vegetable intake and ensure that you will get a higher amount of nutrients your body needs.